KyungjinJPark/animated-weather/README.md

 I dipped my feet in the world of web animations using the `react-spring` animation library.
 I used `react-spring` to animate the transitions between weather displays among other smaller things.
 The *cute* sun and snowman animations are stored as something called `lottie` files.
 These are lightweight vector-based animations built for the web and developed by Airbnb.
 I also added a dark/light mode feature that changes depending on time period of the displayed weather.

-### ⚠ The Production Build has a Bug! ⚠
+## The Production Build

-The production build has some error that I believe has to do with `react-spring`.
-The end result is that the `gh-pages` page doesn't work.
-If you'd like to view the app for the time being, you're going to have to run the project in the development environment...
-Sorry.

-It would be found [here](https://kyungjinjpark.github.io/animated-weather/) if it were working.
+The working app is hosted [here](https://kyungjinjpark.github.io/animated-weather/) courtesy of GitHub pages.
+No more bug, no more downlaoding.

-### Looking Ahead
+## Looking Ahead

 I think it would be cool to create some more complex, interactive, and creative animations using `react-spring` or even some other libraries `animejs` down the road.